yhan337-alt/Making-journal/journal-pages/week-02.md

 ### In-Class Activity

+I used https://p5js.org/reference/ while working on this assignment.

 ### Activity 1: Drawing with Code

 To get familiar with the p5.js editor, I practice creating a simple triangle, ellipse, and rectangle, experimenting with colour, size, and position.